- IoT Solutions

 Aeris Provides Key Healthcare Connectivity

 Aeris provides IoT cellular connectivity that enables medical device manufacturers and healthcare providers to achieve the highest levels of patient engagement and medicinal adherence.
 The insights gained from a connected healthcare deployment enable new business models, market differentiation, operational efficiencies, and decreased healthcare costs for both patients and providers.
-With our new and improved Aeris Fusion IoT Network, doctors and nurses have access to future-proven connectivity and monitoring solutions that can improve health outcomes and quality of life with real-time support and interventions.
+With our new and improved Aeris Intelligent IoT Network, doctors and nurses have access to future-proven connectivity and monitoring solutions that can improve health outcomes and quality of life with real-time support and interventions.

 Stay tuned as Aeris subject matter experts give their insights to the upcoming year.